Sell More Clean-Air

 Complete your Training

 with a Phone Call

-Upon completion of the training phone call, dealers will be considered “HVIP Approved Dealers” and should expect to see their information listed on the online HVIP approved dealers list as well as receive access to the Voucher Processing Center (VPC).
+Upon completion of the training phone call (or confirmation of declination), dealers will be considered “HVIP Approved Dealers” and should expect to see their information listed on the online HVIP approved dealers list as well as receive access to the Voucher Processing Center (VPC).

 How the Voucher Process Works